cableguard/altuntun/README.md

 ## Why AltunTun

-I created cableguard using boringtun as a starting point, and I found boringtun to be a barely usable implementation of wireguard.
+I created altuntun using boringtun as a starting point, and I found boringtun to be a barely usable implementation of wireguard.
 These are my complaints:

 * When boringtun can´t create the file boringtun.out when starting, it fails silently.
 This normally happens because it is not the first time you run it, but the second or later, so the file already exists.
 This is for me unexpected behaviour, poor error handling, and it annoyed me to have to troubleshoot it.
 * It does not support namespaces.